American philosophy: Gettier and epistemology

+Kuhn and paradigm shifts

-Thomas Kuhn was an important philosopher and writer who worked extensively in the fields of the history of science and the philosophy of science.
-He is famous for writing The Structure of Scientific Revolutions, one of the most cited academic works of all time.
-The book argues that science proceeds through different paradigms as scientists find new puzzles to solve.
-There follows a widespread struggle to find answers to questions, and a shift in world views occurs, which is referred to by Kuhn as a paradigm shift.
-The work is considered a milestone in the sociology of knowledge.
+Thomas Kuhn (1922–1996) worked extensively in the history and philosophy of science.
+The Structure of Scientific Revolutions (1962), considered a milestone in the sociology of knowledge, argues that science proceeds through different paradigms as scientists find new puzzles to solve.
+After a widespread struggle to find answers to questions, a shift in outlook occurs, referred to by Kuhn as a paradigm shift.

+Process philosophy

+Process philosophy claims events and processes are the principal ontological categories, rather than substances, and embraces Albert Einstein's theory of relativity.
+Its proponents include Briton Alfred North Whitehead and Charles Hartshorne (1897–2000).
+Hartshorne developed process philosophy into process theology.
+Paul Weiss (1901–2002), founder of the Metaphysical Society of America, also defended process philosophy.
+Process philosophy and C. I. Lewis influenced Hegelian Otis Lee (1902–1948).